grafana/mimir/docs/sources/operators-guide/running-production-environment-with-helm/_index.md

 # Run Grafana Mimir in production using the Helm chart

-The following topics provide guidance for you to consider when you run Grafana Mimir in a production environment using the `mimir-distributed` Helm chart.
+The following topics provide guidance when you run Grafana Mimir in a production environment using the `mimir-distributed` Helm chart.

 {{< section >}}